alexellis/gumroad-custom-workflow/README.md

-# Get webhooks into Slack every time you sell a product on Gumroad
+# Email your Gumroad customers and get notifications via Discord

 This repo contains two functions which extend Gumroad with a custom workflow

-1) gumroad-pings - forwards messages to Slack to tell you about your sales
+1) gumroad-pings - forwards messages to Discord to tell you about your sales
 2) gumroad-upgrade - use this to email customers an upgrade to a secret unlisted YouTube video or Gist for additional value

+Emails are sent via AWS SES and for low traffic, will stay within the free tier.

 ## Deployment